|

 Among the software acoustic pianos available today, all sample-driven, we have the Native Instruments Akoustik Piano, Steinberg's The Grand, and Synthology's Ivory.

 While guitarists are a dime a dozen, a good bass player has always been hard to find.
 Not so in the virtual domain.
 These Bass players come with a truckload of basses and, unlike those I know, they won't drink all your beer.
 Yellow Tools has the Majestic Bass.
 East-West has HardCore Bass.
-Steinberg has Virtual Bassist and Spectrasonics has Trilogy.
+Steinberg has Virtual Bassist and Spectrasonics has Trilogy, which will be replaced soon with Trillian.
+Trilogy won't work on newer Macs, so I hope they hurry.

 The